-Proceedings are commenced: in the Patents Court by filing with the court a Claim Form with brief Particulars of Claim; and in the IPEC by filing with the court a Claim Form with Particulars of Claim, setting out all the facts and arguments relied upon in a concise manner.
+Proceedings are commenced in the Patents Court by filing with the court a Claim Form with brief Particulars of Claim and, in infringements cases, Particulars of Infringement.
+In contrast, in the IPEC, the Particulars of Claim and Particulars of Infringement must be fuller, setting out all the facts and arguments relied upon in a concise manner.
 Electronic filing became mandatory on 25 April 2017 and it is no longer possible to issue claims, applications or file documents on paper.